chenota/alexdb/media/album_example.md

 ##  AlexDB Album Analysis Example

-I've compiled a list of albums I have listened to over the years, and included some basic information about each album as well as a score out of ten I would give each album.
+I've compiled a list of some albums I have listened to over the years, and included some basic information about each album as well as a subjective score out of ten I would give each album.

 ### Dataset